Started in Odessa

 Just as Oklahoma Morning opened doors in Nashville, Let’s Take the Time opened them in California where Lt.
 Governor Mike Curb signed him to a single’s only contract with no guarantee of an album.

 Within two years, under the Curb deal, one single was released on United Artists Records, and two were released on Liberty Records.
 They all three charted, but only the second one, Bedtime Stories, made it into the Top-40 of Billboard’s chart.
 The third single, The Rose Is for Today, tanked three weeks after it was released.
 It was his last Nashville release.

-This was early 1981, and Jim would be 37 years old in December of that year.
-His first marriage ended in divorce later that year, and he was racked with pain and guilt.
-Not many marriages survive the music business, and he was also addicted to alcohol.
+This was early 1981, and Jim would be 37 years old in December.
+His first marriage ended in divorce that summer, and he was racked with depression.
+He was also addicted to alcohol.

-He moved to Austin for a while and quit drinking.
-In early 1982, he sang one last time in San Antonio at KKYX River Festival as a favor to his friend, Bill Rohde, the station’s general manager.
+From Nashville, he moved to Austin for a while and quit drinking.
+In early 1982, he sang, professionally, one last time in San Antonio at the KKYX River Festival as a favor to his friend, Bill Rohde, the station’s general manager.
 That’s where he met Christine Walden, the station’s promotion director.

-But, despite Pride’s prediction and ten Billboard Top-100 country music singles, including two in the Top-40, that hasn’t happened.
+But despite Pride’s prediction and ten Billboard Top-100 country music singles, including two in the Top-40, that has not happened.

 Chesnut began a new career in marketing communications in San Antonio and stayed away from the music industry for 26 years.
-But, in 2008, he started over, and in his retirement years having more fun than ever making better music than ever.
+However, in 2008, he began performing again, having more fun than ever, and making better music than ever.